 Killing The Bear: How Cameco Is Forcing Up Uranium Prices

-Uranium was in the midst of a renaissance when the Fukushima meltdown derailed the rally in 2011.
+Uranium was in the midst of a renaissance up until 2011.

-Since then, uranium has been in a slump. . .
+And since then, uranium has been in a brutal bear market. . .

 This isn’t surprising as every nuclear meltdown in the past has been followed by an extended uranium ‘recession’.